Legal Support

 Asylum and Immigration Legal representatives

-Search the OISC website for registered OISC agencies or for legal aid solicitor providing advice.
+Search online for registered IAS agencies or for legal aid solicitor providing advice.

 Immigration and Asylum law is a minefield, one person can promise you the right to remain, while another will say you must go back to your country.

 Always get a client care letter, (and confirm costs if private work) before instructing anyone.
-Generally you need a 50% chance of success to get legal aid to pay for your solicitor, so if you cannot get this, and a private solicitor is charging you its likely you will lose your money, although the insanity of immigration decision making mean there’s always a chance you can get papers, or not.
+Generally you need a 50% chance of success to get legal aid to pay for your solicitor, so if you cannot get this, and a private solicitor is charging you make sure there are grounds for you to make a case, and your not just paying a legal advisor to prepare an application you don’t fit the rules of.

 Legal aid pays for very little time, so you need to pay attention to your case, and help your solicitor understand your need for protection.